Chicago Forceps Injury Attorney

 The other reason that the use of forceps has been in decline involves the greater availability of Cesarean sections (C-section).
 Whereas in the past, C-sections were considered a very last resort and dangerous due to the enhanced risk of infection and injury, more recent antibiotic choices and surgical techniques have made C-sections much more common.

 Despite the decline in forceps deliveries, injuries do still occur to both baby and mother as a result of medical malpractice.
-Since 1990, the attorneys at Sexner & Associates LLC have been helping families in this regard, and millions have been recovered on their behalf.
+Since 1990, the Chicago birth injury attorneys at Mitchell S. Sexner & Associates LLC have been helping families in this regard, and millions have been recovered on their behalf.
 Call us 24 hours a day at (800) 996-4824 for free information.

 Types of Forceps Deliveries

 Depending upon the location of the fetal head in relation to the mother’s pelvis, a forceps delivery may be categorized as one of the following: